 What are “Previous User” leads?

-Working with leads that are already familiar with your product means reps need to spend less time pitching and can spend more time on discovering how the product can help their new organization.
+When a lead already knows your product, reps spend less time pitching and more time discovering how it fits their new company's needs.

-This often increases the deal size and shortens your sales cycle since they are open to skip or minimize the trial period.
+This often increases deal size and shortens sales cycles—these buyers are more likely to skip or shorten trials.

-This challenge is similar to the cross-device challenge that B2C marketers experienced a few years ago when users engage with a brand on multiple devices (computer, tablet, phone).
+Think of this like the cross-device challenge B2C marketers solved years ago—tracking one user across multiple devices.
 Today, cross-device targeting is a new normal for B2C marketers.
 It provides a bread crumb trail of each user, offering more insights on the interests and preferences of potential customers.
-This allows B2C marketers to target each user continuously and more effectively regardless of which device they’re on.
+This enables B2C marketers to target each user continuously and more effectively across all devices.

 When a “new” lead engages with your website but is a previous user, they should receive additional “points” to help them accelerate quickly through the MQL-SAL-SQL funnel.